smnorris/pyskel_bc/README.md

     pip install -e .
     ```

 6. Ensure we can reach the module from the virtualenv (based on this [USGS guide](https://my.usgs.gov/confluence/display/cdi/Calling+arcpy+from+an+external+virtual+Python+environment)) by creating a file `Lib\site-packages\ArcGIS.pth` within the virtual environment.
-Include these lines (or similar, check required paths by starting ArcMap and typing "import sys; print sys.path" into the python window):
+Include these lines (or similar, check required paths by starting ArcMap and typing `import sys; print sys.path` into the python window):
     ```
     # ArcGIS.pth
     # Path to ArcGIS arcpy modules